instacart/formula/docs/input.md

 ## Equality
 Formula uses input equality to determine if it should re-evaluate.
 A parent can cause a child formula to re-evaluate by changing the input it passes.
-This will also trigger `Formula.onInputChanged` callback on the child formula.
+This will also trigger `Formula.onInputChanged` on the child formula.

 This is a desired behavior as we do want the child to react when the data that we pass changes.
 ```kotlin